kuv7956/imessage-mcp/README.md

    - `offset` (optional): Pagination offset (default: 0)

 6. **search_contacts** - Search macOS Contacts by name and get phone numbers
-   - `name` (required): Contact name to search for (e.g., 'John Smith')
+   - `firstName` (required): First name to search for (e.g., 'John')
+   - `lastName` (optional): Last name to search for (e.g., 'Smith').
+If omitted, searches across all name fields
+   - `limit` (optional): Maximum results (1-200, default: 50)
+   - `offset` (optional): Pagination offset (default: 0)
-   - Returns contact info with phone numbers that can be used as handle parameters
+   - Returns contact info with phone numbers and email addresses that can be used as handle parameters
+   - Searches directly in the macOS AddressBook database for better performance and reliability

 ### Pagination Examples